WarfaHa/Note-Taker-App/README.md

 Email: Warfa60@gmail.com

 ## Credits
-This backend js application was created by Warfa Hassan
+This Express.js backend application was created by Warfa Hassan